Suzanne Vega

-Vega has released nine studio albums to date, the latest of which is Lover, Beloved: Songs from an Evening with Carson McCullers, released in 2016.
+Vega has released ten studio albums; her most recent release is the studio album Flying with Angels, released on May 2, 2025 by Cooking Vinyl.

 Early life

 Suzanne Nadine Vega was born on July 11, 1959, in Santa Monica, California.
 Her parents divorced soon after her birth.
 Her mother, Pat Vega (née Schumacher), is a computer systems analyst of German-Swedish heritage.
-Her father, Richard Peck, is of British origin.
-Her stepfather, Edgardo Vega Yunqué, also known as Ed Vega, was a writer and teacher from Puerto Rico.
+Her father, Richard Peck, is of English, Irish and Scottish origin.
+Her stepfather, Edgardo Vega Yunqué, also known as Ed Vega, was a novelist and professor from Puerto Rico.
 When Vega was two and a half, her family moved to New York City.
 She grew up in Spanish Harlem and the Upper West Side.
 She was not aware that Peck was her biological father until she was nine years old.
-Vega and her father met for the first time in her late 20s, and they remain in contact.
+Vega and Peck met for the first time in her late 20s, and they remain in contact.

-She attended the High School of Performing Arts, now renamed Fiorello H. LaGuardia High School, where she studied modern dance and graduated in 1977.
+She attended the High School of Performing Arts (since renamed Fiorello H. LaGuardia High School) where she studied modern dance and graduated in 1977.